Tip 1 – Support and advice available if you’ve been financially impacted by coronavirus

 - Grant funding of £25,000 for retail, hospitality and leisure businesses with property with a rateable value between £15,000 and £51,000.

-Businesses can find information on the whole range of support that the Government is offering at the COVID-19: guidance for employees, employers and businesses page
+You can find information on the whole range of support that the government is offering at the COVID-19: guidance for employees, employers and businesses page

-So that we can support those customers most in need, we ask you to use social media in the first instance.
+So that we can support those customers most in need, please contact us via social media in the first instance.
 Our team are ready to help you on Facebook or Twitter.

-To find the status of each of our services, such as Mobile Banking, Online Banking and cash machines, take a look at our service status page.
+You can check the status of each of our services, such as Mobile Banking, Online Banking and cash machines, on our service status page.

 You can also link most Santander debit cards and credit cards to your smartphone or device to make mobile payments, this means you can make secure, cashless payments.
 Find out more about mobile payments

-Unfortunately, fraudsters may try to take advantage of the current situation, so make sure you’re on the lookout for anything suspicious, including messages about coronavirus claiming to be from your bank.
+Unfortunately, some fraudsters are trying to take advantage of the current situation, so make sure you’re on the lookout for anything suspicious, including messages about coronavirus claiming to be from your bank.
 Remember, we’ll never ask you for your full PIN or password or ask you to move money from your accounts.